darylbrowne/groundupgranite/README.md

 ##  Build Options

-You are free to use this project in its raw, uncompressed form by simply copying the files into your structure and following the documented patterns.
-However, if you are integrating Granite.js into a professional workflow, use the YAML file to build your Development, Stage, and Production environments.
-This repository's build folder contains the latest pipeline outputs from each of the below's latest run via our own CI/CD automation (that mirrors to GitHub from GitLab).
+You are free to use this project in its raw, uncompressed form by simply forking the repository.
+However, if you are integrating Granite.js into a professional workflow, we recommend using the YAML file to build your Development, Stage, and Production environments.
+This repository's release branch contains the latest, documented stable from each of the below's latest run via our own CI/CD automation (that mirrors to GitHub from GitLab).
+Finally, there are regular Releases available for each stable release commit.
+Refer to the repository for additional notes.

 - **Development**: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
 - **Stage**: publish the file converted to HTML via a Handlebars template (on a blog for example).